21000 Jobs And 4 More Reasons To Study

 7. What Sarem Education can do for you

 Initially, Phil was a mathematician.
 He found his interest waning for the jobs that his mathematics degree made him eligible for.
 At a crucial age of 23, he wanted to do something exciting.
 Something super rewarding.
 Something that would make him future proof, automation proof and relevant for the rest of his life.
 That was when he found his interest in gracing Data Science.

 However, he lacked knowledge of coding and machine learning to land a lucrative job in data science/data analytics.
-Courtesy his mathematical background, Phil got accepted into City University London for a Masters in Data Science in Ireland.
+Courtesy his mathematical background, Phil got accepted into City University London for a Masters in Data Science.